-Regardless of whether one looks at activity access to policy-makers or outside social media activity, one challenge in assessing bias is that there is typically no established benchmark for what unbiased interest representation looks like (e.g. Lowery and Gray, 2004; Lowery et al., 2015; Schlozman, 1984).
-While scholars often rely on raw counts of different types of substantive interests, they also recognize that an unbalanced system may not be one with equal levels of activity from these different types of groups, since some groups may constitute a larger share of the interest group population to begin with (e.g. Gray and Lowery, 2000; Rasmussen and Carroll, 2014; Schattschneider, 1960; Schlozman and Tierney, 1986).
-In judging the prominence of NGOs versus business interests in both activity access and outsider Twitter activity, we thus use the population of these types of organized interests as a benchmark.
-This allows us to look at relative differences in the average levels of these activities for groups that belongs to these two categories of substantive interests.
-In this way, we acknowledge that the shares of business interests and NGOs in the EU population of organized interests vary to begin with, but that crises may potentially both magnify and minimize biases between groups.
+Regardless of whether one looks at insider access to policy-makers or public communications on social media, one challenge in assessing bias is that there is typically no established benchmark for what unbiased interest representation looks like (e.g. Lowery and Gray, 2004; Lowery et al., 2015; Schlozman, Verba and Brady, 2012).
+While scholars often rely on raw counts of different types of substantive interests, they recognize that unbalanced systems may not simply be those with equal levels of activity from different group types, because some groups may constitute a larger share of certain interest group populations to begin with (e.g. Gray and Lowery, 2000; Rasmussen and Carroll, 2014; Schattschneider, 1960; Schlozman, Verba and Brady, 2012).
+In judging the prominence of NGOs versus business interests in both insider access and public communications on social media, we thus use the population of these types of organized interests as a benchmark.
+This allows us to look at relative differences in the average levels of these activities for groups that belong to these two categories of substantive interests.
+In this way, we acknowledge that the shares of business interests and NGOs in the EU population of organized interests vary to begin with, but that crises have the potential to either magnify or minimize the biases between these types of groups.